MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_10-Implement_Data_Protection.md

-# Lab 10 - Backup virtual machines
+# Lab 10 - Implement Data Protection
 ## Lab scenario
 You have been tasked with evaluating the use of Azure Recovery Services for backup and restore of files hosted on Azure virtual machines and on-premises computers.
 In addition, you want to identify methods of protecting data stored in the Recovery Services vault from accidental or malicious data loss.